gabrielsanttana/devradar/README.md

 ### 🗄️ API

 Before running the API, it's necessary to have a database setup on a MongoDB Atlas Cluster.
-After getting it, create a .env file in the project root and put these keys in environment variables and they'll work on the mongoose connection string.
+With that, create a `.env` file in the backend folder root and put these keys in environment variables and they'll work on the mongoose connection string.

 Example: